Islander Volleyball Camps

-Islander Volleyball Camps**

 A new era in Texas A&M-Corpus Christi volleyball began on Feb.
-4, 2016, as Director of Athletics Scott Lazenby announced the hiring of Steve Greene as the fourth head coach in program history.
+4, 2016, with the hiring of Steve Greene as the fourth head coach in program history.

 Greene comes to the Island from Texas A&M, where he was an assistant coach for five seasons.
 While with the Aggies he primarily worked with the setters and served as the program's recruiting coordinator.